danroc/geoblock/README.md

 Geoblock is a lightweight authorization service designed to control access to services based on the following criteria:

-- Client country
+- Client's country
-- Client IP address
+- Client's IP address
-- Client ASN (Autonomous System Number)
+- Client's ASN (Autonomous System Number)
 - Requested domain

-Various criteria can be combined in a single **rule**, allowing for fine-grained access control.
+These criteria can be combined in a single **rule** to enable fine-grained access control.

-Rules are tested in order, and the first rule that matches the request is applied.
-If no rule matches, the default policy is applied.

 ## Configuration

+Geoblock uses a single configuration file to define access control rules.
+Rules are evaluated in order, with the first matching rule applied to each request.
+If no rule matches, the default policy is used.

-Geoblock has a single configuration file that defines the access control rules to apply.
-Its default location is `./config.yaml`, relative to the `geoblock` binary file.
+By default, the configuration file is located at `./config.yaml`, relative to the `geoblock` binary.

 Here is an example configuration file: